☰ In This Section

 Solar Eclipse Viewing Event

-Come join us to watch the partial solar eclipse on Saturday, October 14; we'll have telescopes with solar filters and eclipse glasses available for safe solar viewing.
+Come join us to watch the solar eclipse on Monday, April 8; we'll have telescopes with solar filters and eclipse glasses available for safe solar viewing.